 You do not need both a camcorder and a webcam at first unless you decide to do both tutorials and videos of you talking.
 Decide what will be best for you and your marketing strategy.

-Now that you know what you will need to create great videos let’s get talk about how to promote your art on YouTube.
+Now that you know what you will need to create incredible videos let’s talk about how to promote your art on YouTube.

 Extroverts might feel more comfortable in front of a camera and enjoy the entire process.

 It doesn’t matter if you are an introvert or an extrovert, building an online presence for visual artists includes promoting yourself as an artist and showcasing your artwork.